 The financial highlights table is intended to help you understand the Funds' financial performance for the past five years.
 Certain information reflects financial results for a single Fund share.
 The total returns in the table represent the rate that an investor would have earned (or lost) on an investment in a Fund (assuming reinvestment if all dividends and distributions).
-This information for each Fund for the year ended December 31, 2019 has been derived from the financial statements audited by Deloitte & Touche LLP, whose report, along with each Fund's financial statements, are included in the Funds' December 31, 2019 annual report, which is available upon request.
-The information for the year ended December 31, 2018 was audited by Deloitte & Touche LLP, the information for all prior years was audited by the Funds' prior audit firm.
+This information for each Fund for the year ended December 31, 2020 has been derived from the financial statements audited by Deloitte & Touche LLP, whose report, along with each Fund's financial statements, are included in the Funds' December 31, 2020 annual report, which is available upon request.
+The information for the years ended December 31, 2019 and December 31, 2018 was audited by Deloitte & Touche LLP; for each of two years in the period ended December 31, 2017 was audited by the Funds' prior audit firm.